-During Fell’s POint Private Festival, historic ships, interactive demonstrations, maritime stalls, live music and more activities for children are displayed.
+During Fell’s Point Private Festival, historic ships, interactive demonstrations, maritime stalls, live music and more activities for children are displayed.
 It is free of charge and everyone is welcome during the month of July when the event is held.

 Fell’s Points Fun Festival started in 1967 and is really, as the name suggests, fun.
-It started as a fundraiser to preserve the neighborhood.
+It started as a fundraiser to preserve the neighbourhood.
 It offers music, sales and fun activities for the whole family.

 It is held annually in October.